uranusjr/snafu/README.rst

 .. _`python.org`: https://www.python.org

-Wyy Not Use the Py Launcher?
+Why Not Use the Py Launcher?
 ----------------------------

 Python introduced `PEP 397`_ partly to solve the ``python.exe`` problem (also